Last Updated: Jan 14, 2021

 Q: Does Usenet.net take Bitcoin payments?

-A: No. Many of our preferred providers do so, if you want the level of privacy you get by purchasing with Bitcoin, you should check out our list of top providers.
+A: No. Many of our preferred providers do so, if you want the level of privacy you get by purchasing with Bitcoin, you should check out our list of the best Usenet service providers.

 Support may be reached through the provider’s website forms.
 There is no other means of contacting support provided, though the company does say it’s available around the clock.